wp-plugins/bulk-photo-to-product-importer-extension-for-woocommerce/readme.txt

 * Browse and Search by Event – If the Event is Private users Events simply won’t appear in search results unless the user has been authenticated.
 (Available in paid version only)
 * Search by Event Date - If the Event doesn’t have a specific name, or the user can’t remember it, they may search by the Event’s date.
 (Available in paid version only)

-== Installation ==
-1. Download the plugin
-2. Place it inside the plugins folder
-3. Extract
-4. Activate
-5. Profit!

 == Frequently Asked Questions ==
 Please read this post: http://www.theportlandcompany.com/2013/08/photo-to-product-importer-extension-for-woocommerce-documentation/